Illustrator: Oliviero Berni

 Lots of love scenes with lots of euphemisms and purple prose.
 That’s how Mrs. Taylor writes her love scenes.

-In addition to the stagecoach guard being killed, Calinda is shot in the shoulder but survives.
-Plus other scenes of shootings, assault, and batteries.
+In addition to the stagecoach guard being killed, Calinda is shot in the shoulder.
+Plus, there are other scenes of shootings plus, assaults, and batteries.
 The violence is not graphic.

 Janelle Taylor can write some very good romances.
 But not always perfect ones.

 Books like First Love, Wild Love deserve a gradient of stars.
 It’s not really a 5-star book–more like 4.25 or 4.5 stars.

 |Rating Report Card|